FROM A TO BETTER… OR NOT?

 You can be sensitive with yourself and not want more from life than you can handle, not because you want to be able to handle more in the future, but because you want to treat your body and your mind and your heart and your soul with respect now.

+What kind of message do you give yourself?
 It is not about what you do, but about why you do it.
-What kind of message do you give yourself?
 If you eat healthy because you want to become healthier (or thinner), the message is: you are not healthy (or thin) enough.
 If you eat healthy because your body loves it, the message is: I take good care of myself!
 I love my body!
 You can say: it makes no difference!
 But I think it makes a huge difference!
 For me at least it makes a huge difference.

 LOVING THE REBELLIOUS

-With clients it works exactly the same.
-Most people want to get “better” when they come to a shiatsu treatment, and that is okay.
+With clients it works exactly the same: most people want to get Better when they come to a shiatsu treatment, and that is okay.
 As holistic, Taoistic therapists we will support them in their wish because that Is What Is but…. we do not need to share their wish.

-If we as Shiatsu therapists make a TCM diagnosis, for example “Kidney Yin deficiency“ or “Spleen meridian Kyo” or “Metal element out of balance” and then do things that are good for Kidney Yin or good for the Spleen meridian or the Metal element we do not do it because we want our client to become less Yin deficient or because her Spleen meridian needs to become less Kyo or her Metal element more balanced.
-We are not moving towards that kind of a result.
+If we as Shiatsu therapists make a TCM diagnosis, for example she has a Kidney Yin deficiency or a Kyo Spleen meridian or the Metal element out of balance, and then we do things that are good for Kidney Yin situation or the Spleen meridian or the Metal element.
+We do not do it because we want our client to become less Yin deficient or her Spleen meridian less Kyo or her Metal element more balanced, we are not moving towards that kind of a result.
 We are just giving space to What Is.
-We are loving whatever is there, exactly as it is.
-Loving Yin deficiency.
-Loving Spleen Kyo.
-Loving unbalanced Metal element.
-And trusting that what needs to happen will happen.
+We are loving whatever is there, exactly as it is, loving Yin deficiency, loving Spleen Kyo, loving unbalanced Metal element.
+We are trusting that what needs to happen will happen.
+The diagnosis is not there to point the way to Better.
+The diagnosis is there to help to understand how we can make room for What Is

 WU WEI

+For us, as therapists, this way of working also has a humbling effect When we as therapists are working towards results, it is Hard Work.
 When we just want to see and respect and love What Is, What Needs To Happen just happens.
 That is Wu Wei.
 Doing From Not Doing.
 The Taoistic principle of life.
+We do not need to do anything.
+It does itself.
+And that is humbling.

 THE OTHER WAY ROUND

-For example.
-The student finds out that the person who is treated needs time to adjust to the touch, that she needs to be touched in a subtle, investigating, unhurried way.
-The touch needs to have a message in it: it is safe here, nothing bad will happen, just relax.
-If this is the case the student knows that there is Yin deficiency involved.
+For example, the student finds out that the person who is treated needs time to adjust to the touch, that she needs to be touched in a subtle, investigating, unhurried way.
+The touch needs to have a message in it: “It is safe here, nothing bad will happen, just relax.”
+If this is the case, the student knows that there is Yin deficiency involved.

 CONCLUSION